mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### WiFi access point: Ruckus R310

-This doesn't technically live in my rack, but it plugs in to my PoE switch.
+My access point doesn't technically live in my rack, but it plugs in to my PoE switch.
 It's a nice access point, and it allows me to create multiple WiFi networks with different VLAN tags, so my guest WiFi has Internet access but can't reach any of my other devices.

 {{<gallery caption="My Ruckus R310 WiFi access point">}}
 {{<img max-width="300px" src="ruckus-r310.webp">}}